SandSnip3r/Hyperbot/documents/Readme.md

-## Packet topics:
+# Packet topics:
-### Character location and movement, items dropped on the ground, amd monsters' spawn, location, and health
+### Character location and movement, items dropped on the ground, and monsters' spawn, location, and health
 ![Test](silkroad2.jpg)